What does a Donald Trump presidency mean for LGBTQ+ rights?

 Trump also terminated diversity, equity and inclusion (DEI) programmes across the federal government and ordered a 90-day pause in foreign development assistance, impacting HIV services around the globe.

-A waiver for life-saving HIV care and treatment does not apply to gay and bisexual men or trans women accessing the preventative medicine PrEP.
+A waiver for life-saving HIV care and treatment did not apply to gay and bisexual men or trans women accessing the preventative medicine PrEP.

 What did Trump do during his first term?